lxh118/R3-Gen/README.md

 ## Prepare Data

 Place your training JSON files and images outside the repository or under `examples/data/` locally.
-They are ignored by git.
 See [examples/data/README.md](examples/data/README.md) for the expected schema.

 Typical variables: